jazonvrg/8-Bit-Up-Down-Counter/README.md

   <img src="./images/8-Bit-Up-Down-Counter.drawio.png" alt="8-bit Up/Down Counter Architecture">
 </p>

+**4. Module Descriptions:**

+To implement the sequential behavior shown above, the design is conceptually partitioned into two interacting logic blocks.
+While often coded within a single SystemVerilog module, the synthesis tool maps them to the following physical structures:
+* **Logic Block 1: Combinational Next-State Logic**
+    * **Role:** The "Arithmetic and Routing" brain of the counter.
+It determines what the *next* value should be based on the current count and the `up_down` direction signal.
+    * **Implementation:** Modeled using an `always_comb` block.
+It essentially infers a $+1$ Adder, a $-1$ Subtractor, and a 2-to-1 Multiplexer.
+If `up_down` is high, the Mux selects the Adder's path; if low, it selects the Subtractor's path.
+The output is a temporary wire (`prev_count` / `next_count`) that feeds directly into the state register.
+* **Logic Block 2: 8-Bit State Register (D Flip-Flops)**
+    * **Role:** The "Memory" of the counter.
+It safely stores the current count value and ensures that updates only happen synchronously with the system clock.
+    * **Implementation:** Modeled using an `always_ff @(posedge clk)` block.
+It infers eight parallel D Flip-Flops.
+On every positive clock edge, it captures the data from the Next-State Logic.
+It also integrates the active-low reset logic (`rst_n`); when pulled low, it overrides the clock and asynchronously/synchronously clears all 8 flip-flops to `0`.

 ### 🦉 The Process

 Transitioning from combinational to sequential logic required a major mindset shift.
 I upgraded my coding language from Verilog to **SystemVerilog**, utilizing `always_ff` for the state registers and `logic` data types to prevent multi-driver issues.